manasi-ganti/brood/README.md

 #### 2. Set up local HTTP server.
-Check what python version you have. `python -v`
+Check what Python version you have. `python -v`
-Open terminal and navigate to the downloaded folder: `cd Downloads/brood-main` If your python version is less than 3: `python -m SimpleHTTPServer` If your python version is greater than 3: `python3 -m http.server`
+Open your Terminal app and navigate to the downloaded folder: `cd Downloads/brood-main` If your Python version is less than 3: `python -m SimpleHTTPServer` If your Python version is greater than 3: `python3 -m http.server`

 #### 3. Visit website.
 Go to http://localhost:8000/ in your browser.
 Most of the functionality is pretty straightforward.
 The videoId is the id of a youtube video (the stuff after "?v=" in the link).